hargoniX/fil-rb/doc/report.typ

 3. Connect red-black trees to a model of sorted lists and use this model to verify the surface level API of the tree in @surface.

-== Raw RbTree Defintions <raw>
+== Raw Red-Black Tree Defintions <raw>
-For the underlying RbTree constructor, we chose the following definition:#note[typo:Definitions, in title]
+For the underlying red-black tree constructor, we choose the following definition:
 ```lean
 inductive Raw (α : Type u) where
   | nil : Raw α